 - Only two spacecraft have visited this rocky planet: Mariner 10 in 1974-5 and MESSENGER, which flew past Mercury three times before going into orbit around Mercury in 2011.

 - No evidence for life has been found on Mercury.
-Daytime Temperatures can reach 430 degrees Celsius (800 degrees Fahrenheit) and drop to -180 degrees Celsius (-290 degrees Fahrenheit) at night.
+Daytime temperatures can reach 800 degrees Fahrenheit (430 degrees Celsius) and drop to -290 degrees Fahrenheit (-180 degrees Celsius) at night.
 It is unlikely life (as we know it) could survive on this planet.

 - Standing on Mercury's surface at its closest point to the sun, the sun would appear more than three times larger than it does on Earth.